-Valium, also referred to by its generic name, Diazepam, is a benzodiazepine that is frequently prescribed to treat panic attacks and anxiety disorders.
+Valium (also referred to by its generic name diazepam) is a benzodiazepine that is frequently prescribed to treat panic attacks and anxiety disorders.
 It is only legally available with a prescription.

+Although you may wonder, “Is Valium a narcotic?” it is not.
 When used as directed by a doctor, it relaxes muscles, prevents convulsions, and has a sedative effect.
 Its effects are longer lasting than those of other benzodiazepines (20-70 hours) and users can typically feel the sedative effect within 30 to 60 minutes.

 Valium works by increasing the effects of a chemical substance in the brain called GABA, which slows brain activity.
 When a person takes a dose of valium, the drug increases the effects of the GABA neurotransmitter, which lessens feelings of anxiety and reduces activity.

+Yes, Valium is highly addictive.
 If a person takes too much Valium, he or she can easily become physically dependent and addicted, as the sedative and calming effects of the drug are pleasurable.
 Valium is a schedule IV controlled substance, which indicates its potential for misuse and addiction.
 Consistent abuse of Valium can result in severe short and long-term side effects or overdose.

 Using Valium with other drugs like alcohol or prescription sedatives can also cause overdose, which may result in: